 Felix was treated with a high dose of penicillin and began recovering after only five days, and within 30-days she returned to normal with the only remaining effect being minor hearing loss.

 "Unfortunately, this disease has gone undiagnosed for many years, especially in older patients," said Gugliotta.

 "I hope that this discovery and the continued research and advancements in detection will help other doctors and patients recognize the need for treatment."

 Dr. Gugliotta has been an Infectious Disease Specialist at Hunterdon Medical Center for 30 years and has demonstrated an ability to see the broader public health implications of the clinical work he performs every day with patients.

-*News Release by Hunterdon Medical Center: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Hunterdon Medical Center.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1 - The Recommended Way to Remove a Tick : Disabled World (2009/02/16)